deuxfleurs-org/garage/README.md

 ## S3 compatibility

 Only a subset of S3 is supported: adding, listing, getting and deleting files in a bucket.
-Bucket management, ACL and other advanced features are not (yet?) handled through the S3 API but through `garage` CLI.
+Bucket management, ACL and other advanced features are not (yet?) handled through the S3 API but through the `garage` CLI.
 We primarily test `garage` against the `awscli` tool and `nextcloud`.

 ## Setting up Garage